nathanpuckett/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic Tac Toe
-Tic Tac Toe
+Tic Tac Toe for the Odin Project, written in Ruby